Freetrade Review 2026 – can you trade stocks for free?

 Freetrade vs Trading 212

 Trading 212 is one of Freetrade's closest rivals.
 Both apps work in a similar way by offering a cheap, user-friendly way of dealing shares and ETFs.
-Trading 212 offers a larger choice of shares with around 12,000 stocks listed in the UK, USA and Europe, compared to Freetrade which offers a choice of around 4,700 on its free plan and over 6,000 via its subscription plans.
-Freetrade users need to upgrade to one of its subscription plans to access an ISA whereas Trading 212 doesn’t charge.
-Freetrade does however offer new users a free share worth between £10 and £100* when they sign up and deposit a minimum of £50.
+Trading 212 offers a larger choice of shares with around 12,000 stocks listed in the UK, USA and Europe, compared to Freetrade which offers over 6,500.
+Freetrade charges FX fees of 0.39%, 0.59% or 0.99% depending on the chosen subscription plan and Trading 212 charges 0.15%.
+It is worth noting that Freetrade offers new users a free share worth between £10 and £100* when they sign up and deposit a minimum of £50.
+Capital at risk, T&Cs apply.
 Check out our independent ‘Trading 212 review‘.

 Freetrade vs eToro

-eToro is a popular online trading app with over 13 million users worldwide. eToro users must start with an initial investment of $10 compared to just £2 with Freetrade.
+eToro is a popular online trading app with over 13 million users worldwide. eToro users must start with an initial investment of $10, whereas Freetrade does not have a minimum investment requirement.
 Freetrade and eToro both offer commission-free investing however eToro users will have to pay a conversion fee of 0.5% every time they deposit money as well as a withdrawal fee of $5 if they wish to withdraw their money.
 Check out our independent ‘eToro review‘.

 Freetrade vs Moneybox